 - Research Tallinn Hotels

 - Getting to Tallinn

 We spent a week eating our way through the Estonian capital to create this Tallinn Food Guide with some of the best Tallinn restaurants, cafes, coffee shops and bars.

 Stifled for many years while part of the former Soviet Union, Tallinn Estonia, which liberated itself from the grip of communism over a quarter century ago, is evolving at a rapid pace.
 Bearded hipsters roam the streets of trendy Kalamaja while curious tourists amble along the cobblestone alleys in Old Town.
 Though these two worlds happily coexist, many tourists never leave the medieval Old Town and may not even realize that there’s more to discover beyond the ancient walls.
 We’re talking about cutting-edge street art, cool cafes and lightning fast internet.
+There are so many reasons why Tallinn is popular.
 But what about the food?

 2foodtrippers Tallinn Food Guide